binhchay1/vnitourist/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 Original script:
 http://cutroni.com/blog/2012/02/21/advanced-content-tracking-with-google-analytics-part-1/

-= Google AdWords remarketing =

-Google Tag Manager for WordPress can add each dataLayer variable as an AdWords remarketing custom parameter list.
-This enables you to build sophisticated remarketing lists.

-= Blacklist & Whitelist Tag Manager tags and variables =
+= Blacklist & Whitelist Tag Manager tags, triggers and variables =

-To increase website security, you have the option to white- and blacklist tags/variables.
+To increase website security, you have the option to white- and blacklist tags/triggers/variables.
 You can prevent specific tags from firing or the use of certain variable types regardless of your GTM setup.

 If the Google account associated with your GTM account is being hacked, an attacker could easily